Nikhil1254/complete-redux-guide/readme.md

-1. Will understand what middlewares are
-2. created our own middleware
-3. how to use it with configureStore
+1. updated productsSlice to set products
+2. fetched products data in header component and set it in store